SimplyStaking/Interchainqueries/docs/design/ICQ.md

 ## EndBlock

-- `ExecutePeriodicQueries`: iterates over all `PeriodicICQ`s and creates `PendingICQInstance`s if enough blocks have elapsed since the last time the query was invoked.
+- `ExecutePeriodicQueries`: iterates over all `PeriodicICQs`s and creates `PendingICQInstance`s if enough blocks have elapsed since the last time the query was invoked.
 This is the case when the sum of _LastHeightExecuted_ (e.g. 1,000,000) and _BlockRepeat_ (e.g. 5) is equal to the current block height (e.g. 1,000,005).

 ## Dependencies